UDub-Impact/OData-Connector/connector guide.md

 1. Have a form which you've uploaded to your instance of ODK Central, as well as some data you'd like to view in Google Data Studio.
 2. Create an account which has view-only privileges.
 This step is not strictly necessary, but Google will [use](https://support.google.com/datastudio/answer/9053467?hl=en) your login information, which users may have varying levels of comfort with.
+3. Deploy your connector (or  use the most recent version of ours [here](https://datastudio.google.com/u/0/datasources/create?connectorId=AKfycbwlLqb1ZWaB0mPpdfG8o-JhKv6BnPubbqL-VLg9cfA)) via publish &rarr; deploy from manifest &rarr; Latest Version (head) &rarr; click on the datastudio.google.com link
-3. Using your form ID and the account you'd like google to be "aware" of, login to our connector [here](https://datastudio.google.com/u/0/datasources/create?connectorId=AKfycbwlLqb1ZWaB0mPpdfG8o-JhKv6BnPubbqL-VLg9cfA).
+4. Using the account you'd like google to be "aware" of, login to the connector.
 Note that the url you input at login is *NOT* for your form, but for wherever your instance of ODK Central is hosted (for example: https://sandbox.central.getodk.org/v1)
-4. Fill out info for your form (minimal example below)
+5. Fill out info for your form (minimal example below)
-5. Play with your data!
+6. Play with your data!
 Our tutorial ends here as we aren't GDS experts.
 Happy coding and let us know if you have any feedback!

 ![minimal form](https://github.com/UDub-Impact/OData-Connector/blob/master/form.PNG)